TheMayhem6328/scholastica-pyfest22/Round02/README-Official.md

 ## CODE EXPLAINED: Caesar Cipher Algorithm

-1. It defines a procedure `cipher()` to takes and parameter which specifies the number of messages needed to be encrypted OR decrypted.
+1. It defines a procedure `cipher()` to takes a parameter which specifies the number of messages needed to be encrypted OR decrypted.

 2. Before calling upon the procedure, a unique key is generated.
 If the unique key matches with the key input, the user is allowed to enter the program.